 The unaudited interim condensed consolidated financial statements of the Company included herein have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") have been condensed or omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements as of and for the year ended December 31, 2017.
+Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements as of and for the year ended December 31, 2018, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.

 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2018, its results of operations and comprehensive loss for the three months ended March 31, 2018 and 2017, and its cash flows for the three months ended March 31, 2018 and 2017.
-The consolidated balance sheet at December 31, 2017 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The results for the three months ended March 31, 2018 are not necessarily indicative of the results for the year ending December 31, 2018, or for any future period.
+In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2019, its results of operations and comprehensive loss for the three months ended March 31, 2019 and 2018, and its cash flows for the three months ended March 31, 2019 and 2018.
+The consolidated balance sheet at December 31, 2018 was derived from audited financial statements, but does not include all disclosures required by GAAP.
+The results for the three months ended March 31, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.